GregKedrovsky/Hacking/sqlmap.md

 # SQLMap
-> sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+> SQLmap is an open-source tool used in penetration testing to detect and exploit SQL injection flaws.
+SQLmap automates the process of detecting and exploiting SQL injection.
+SQL Injection attacks can take control of databases that utilize SQL.
-> sqlmap can be used to confirm the SQL injection vulnerability, to extract the database name, tables, columns, and to gain a full system.

 Some websites will have SQL databases connected to them.
 - Often a db is used to provide dynamic content and give the user some persistence across sessions.